 A County Durham distribution firm is investing £700,000 in a new multi-use building on its huge site as part of the group’s long-term growth plans to create employment.

-Stiller Warehousing and Distribution has plans to develop a two-and-a-half acre piece of land which adjoins its main premises on Ridgeway, Aycliffe Business Park.
+Stiller Warehousing and Distribution have plans to develop a two-and-a-half acre piece of land that adjoins its main premises on Ridgeway, Aycliffe Business Park.

 The first phase of the development includes a 20,000 sq ft multi-use building, with the steel frame already in place, while there are also plans to develop the rest of the land.

 Contractors will now begin building and fitting out the facility, which will be fully insulated for multi-use purposes.

 Stiller, which employs 115 people, say the property would be ideally suited for a small to medium-sized manufacturing or distribution company.